 The Director of Information Security is the position that companies offer when they don’t take security as seriously as they should.
 A Director of Information Security isn’t necessarily an executive role, and certainly not a senior executive role, even though it requires the same expertise as a CISO.
 The giveaway line in job ads is: “You’ll be working with senior management.”
 I.e., you’re not part of the senior management team.
 It’s also common to see Director jobs that work with “stakeholders,” not senior leadership.
 The Director will usually report to a CIO or CTO, which results in conflicts of interest.
 (This topic is beyond the scope of this post.
 Suffice to say that an information security leader should have the authority to stop a project dead in its tracks, even if this hurts the firm’s bottom line.)
-A Director of Information Security will usually not have the authority needed to properly and thoroughly administer security within an organization.
+In most cases, a Director of Information Security does not have the authority needed to properly and thoroughly administer security within an organization.
 Corporate politics and financial priorities often lead to compromises that weaken the security posture of a firm.